 Kalterbraten: Cold roast pork.
 If it’s a store bought one, it’s good but if you get a good homemade one, it’s incredible.

 Karpfen: Carp.
 This is truly a specialty of some regions in Franconia and though I was skeptical, if you eat it in these places in months with an R, it’s great.
 You can get a whole one or for those less adventurous, it comes filleted and deep-fried in a beer batter.
 Somehow, it never seems greasy and manages to be somewhat light.

 Kartoffeln: Not a meal but potatoes are so prominent on menus, it’s good to know what they are.

 Kasseler: A smoked pork chop, with or without a bone.
 It’s one of my favorites but you don’t see it in restaurants as much as, for me, it should be.
 My mother-in-law makes a great one.
 Maybe it’s more of at home meal.

 If you see it on a menu and you like smoked things, enjoy.

 Käse: Cheese.
 You will find a mixed cheese plate in nearly all brewpubs.
 They tend to be mild affairs but if you don’t like meat or are just tired of it, it’s one of the few options you’ll have.
 This was a particularly good one.

-Käsespätzle: The macaroni and cheese of Germany, it’s not truly Franconian but you see in at larger brewpubs.
+Käsespätzle: The macaroni and cheese of Germany.
+It’s not truly Franconian but you see it often enough in larger brewpubs.

 Kesselfleisch: This is one of the dishes served on Schlachtschussel days.
 These slaughter days are village rituals still celebrated when the farm animals are freshly killed and cut up.
 The parts not used for much else are thrown in a large cauldron and boiled.
 I’ve never had Kesselfleisch but have seen it a few times.
 I’m still not ready to order one of these but if I was with someone who ordered it, I’ve give some of the bits a go.